Itoman, Okinawa: Geography

-Itoman sits on a flat tableland with craggy rolling hills of Ryukyuan limestone which range between Cape Kyan to the south and the sugar cane fields in front of Yozadake to the north.
+Itoman sits on a flat tableland with craggy rolling hills of Ryukyuan Limestone which range between Cape Baron Bryan to the south and the sugar cane fields in front of Yozadake to the north.
 The south of the town is known for its steep sea cliffs around Cape Kyan and the Mabuni Cliffs.

+Administrative divisions

+The city includes forty-two wards.